Acclaim Entertainment: 2004: Decline and bankruptcy

 Acclaim faced significant financial difficulties in 2004, primarily due to poor sales of its video game titles.
-This situation led to the closure of Acclaim Studios Cheltenham and Acclaim Studios Manchester in England, along with other locations, and resulted in their filing for Chapter 11 bankruptcy protection, leaving many employees unpaid.
+This situation led to the closure of Acclaim Studios Cheltenham and Acclaim Studios Manchester in England, along with other locations, and resulted in its filing for Chapter 11 bankruptcy protection, leaving many employees unpaid.
 Among the titles under development at the UK studios were Emergency Mayhem, ATV Quad Power Racing 3, The Last Job, Interview with a Made Man, and Kung Faux.

 In May 2004, it was announced that Major League Baseball had revoked its licensing agreement with Acclaim for the All-Star Baseball franchise due to a failure to make royalty payments.
-The following month, in June, Turok owners Classic Media announced that they had terminated Acclaim's video game rights to the franchise, also due to non-payment of royalties.
+The following month, in June, Turok owners Classic Media announced that it had terminated Acclaim's video game rights to the franchise, also due to non-payment of royalties.

-When Acclaim's agreement with GMAC Commercial Finance, their primary lender, expired on August 20, 2004, the company closed all of its facilities on August 27.
+When Acclaim's agreement with GMAC Commercial Finance, its primary lender, expired on August 20, 2004, the company closed all of its facilities on August 27.
 This closure resulted in the termination of all employees at the Austin and New York studios.
 Prior to the closures, Acclaim employed 585 staff worldwide as of March 31, 2004.
 On August 30, Acclaim announced its intention to file for bankruptcy, officially filing for Chapter 7 bankruptcy with the United States bankruptcy court in Central Islip, New York on September 1.

 In September 2005, a complaint filed in the same court sought to hold the company's founders, including Fischbach and Scorposki, and several executives accountable for Acclaim's financial losses shortly before the bankruptcy filing, seeking in damages.